Pieisawesome/Concepts-of-Programming-Languages-Notes/README.md

 # Concepts-of-Programming-Languages-Notes
-This is my personal note book on my class/textbook.
+This is my notebook on my class/textbook.

-Read if you want.
+The textbook we are using is
+Concepts of Programming Languages (11th Edition) by Robert W. Sebesta.

+There may be spelling mistakes, please excuse them.
+Thank you.